iip-ecosphere/platform/platform/README.md

 ## Building the Platform

-The platform consists of some core and many alternative components.
-We use a Continuous Integration server to build the platform upon changes (snapshot builds) and releases.
-To speed up this process, the build sequence is incremental and (currently) not a Maven module build.
+The platform consists of some core and many alternative components which can be built locally via the provided Maven multi-module POM.
+However, to save time, we recommend relying on the pre-built snapshot and release binaries from our Continuous Integration server.
+To speed up this process when changes to the individual modules occur, the build sequence is incremental and not based on the Maven multi-module build.
 So we recommend that you install Java, Maven and an IDE (supported/working versions see [documentation overview](https://github.com/iip-ecosphere/platform/tree/main/platform/documentation/README.md)) and let Maven resolve the actual binaries for you.
-Prerequisite is the installation of the actual platform dependencies (see [installation overview](https://github.com/iip-ecosphere/platform/tree/main/platform/documentation/INSTALL.md)).
 For more detailed information on the build dependencies, please refer to the platform handbook.

 ## Available components